 Because of network delays, it might take a few minutes to receive the text message with your code.
 If you haven't received it after 15 minutes, request another one.

-To prevent abuse of Outlook, we limit the number of times you can request a code each day.
-If you've reached the limit, you'll need to wait 24 hours before you can request a new code.
+To help foil hackers, there's a daily limit on the number of times you can request a code.
+If you reach the limit, you'll need to wait 24 hours to request a new code.

 Have ideas for Outlook.com?